craft-ai/craft-ai-client-js/README.md

 const nowP5 = new craftai.Time(undefined, '+05:00');
 ```

-### Advanced configuration
+### Configuration parameters

-The following **advanced** configuration parameters can be set in specific cases.
-They are **optional**.
-Usually you would not need them.
+The following configuration parameters can be set in specific cases.

+#### Common parameters

+- **`time_quantum`**, i.e. the minimum amount of time, in seconds, that is meaningful for an agent; context updates occurring faster than this quantum won't be taken into account.
+As a rule of thumb, you should always choose the largest value that seems right and reduce it, if necessary, after some tests.
+Default value is 600.
+This parameter is ignored if `operations_as_events` is set to `true`.
 - **`operations_as_events`** is a boolean, either `true` or `false`.
 The default value is `false`.
-If it is set to true, all context operations are treated as events, as opposed to context updates.
-This is appropriate if the data for an agent is made of events that have no duration, and if many events are more significant than a few.
-If `operations_as_events` is `true`, `learning_period` and the advanced parameter `tree_max_operations` must be set as well.
-In that case, `time_quantum` is ignored because events have no duration, as opposed to the evolution of an agent's context over time.
+If you are not sure what to do, set it to `true`.
+If it is set to false, context operations are treated as state changes, and models are based on the resulting continuous state including between data points, using `time_quantum` as the sampling step.
+If it is set to true, context operations are treated as observations or events, and models are based on these data points directly, as in most machine learning libraries.
+If `operations_as_events` is `true`, `tree_max_operations` and generally `learning_period` must be set, and `time_quantum` is ignored because events have no duration.
 - **`tree_max_operations`** is a positive integer.
 It **can and must** be set only if `operations_as_events` is `true`.
 It defines the maximum number of events on which a single decision tree can be based.
 It is complementary to `learning_period`, which limits the maximum age of events on which a decision tree is based.
+- **`min_samples_per_leaf`** is a positive integer.
+It defines the minimum number of samples in a tree leaf.
+It is complementary to `tree_max_depth` in preventing the tree from overgrowing, hence limiting overfitting.
+By default, `min_samples_per_leaf` is set to 4.
 - **`tree_max_depth`** is a positive integer.
 It defines the maximum depth of decision trees, which is the maximum distance between the root node and a leaf (terminal) node.
 A depth of 0 means that the tree is made of a single root node.
-By default, `tree_max_depth` is set to 6 if the output is categorical (e.g. `enum`), or to 4 if the output is numerical (e.g. `continuous`).
+By default, `tree_max_depth` is set to 6 if the output is categorical (e.g. `enum`), or to 4 if the output is numerical (e.g. `continuous`) or if it's a boosting configuration.

+#### Decision tree parameters

+- **`learning_period`**, i.e. the maximum amount of time, in seconds, that matters for an agent; the agent's decision model can ignore context that is older than this duration.
+You should generally choose the smallest value that fits this description.
+Default value is 15000 time quantums and the maximum learning_period value is 55000 \* time_quantum.

+#### Boosting parameters

+- **`learning_rate`** is a positive float.
+It defines the step size shrinkage used between tree updates to prevent overfitting.
+Its value must be between `]0;1]`.
-- **`min_samples_per_leaf`** is a positive integer.
-It defines the minimum number of samples that must be in a leaf to allow a split that creates this leaf.
-It is complementary to `tree_max_depth` in preventing the tree from overgrowing, hence limiting overfitting.
-By default, `min_samples_per_leaf` is set to 4.
+- **`num_iterations`** is a positive integer.
+It describes the number of trees that would be created for the forest.

-These advanced configuration parameters are optional, and will appear in the agent information returned by **craft ai** only if you set them to something other than their default value.
-If you intend to use them in a production environment, please get in touch with us.

 ### Agent